matevz-kovacic/matevz-kovacic/README.md

 [Full campaign writeup](https://github.com/matevz-kovacic/active-model/blob/main/sol-execbench-094/README.md)

-**Autonomy boundary.** Autonomous search reached ≈#8 — three candidate implementations generated, implemented and evaluated on B200 in under four hours, with technique-level input.
+**Autonomy boundary.** Autonomous search reached ≈#8 — three candidate implementations generated, implemented and evaluated on B200 in under four hours.
 Active Model produced every implementation, experiment, measurement and attribution in the campaign.
 As research lead I set strategy and, in the final optimization rounds, named specific techniques to try: seven proposals, of which the model adopted three and refuted four